DavidLeoni/algolab/README.md

 ### Features

-* Looks like a real website (sort of), with sidebar and rudimental navigation bar
+* Generates a  (sort of) real website, with sidebar and rudimental navigation bar
 * Presentation friendly: when the browser window is small, the sidebar disappers.
 To show it again, hover mouse on the left.
 * Automaticalaly generates PDFs.
 NOTE: The worksheets are meant to create a website and to be browsed online.
 Generated PDFs won't look that pretty.
-* Allows easily running `unittest` tests by launching `algolab.run(NameOfTheTestClass)`
+* Allow easy running of  `unittest` tests in the worksheets
 * Customizable with python, JS, and CSS code common to all worksheets